eastgenomics/Genie/README.md

 ## DI-1801 Generate counts from Genie data
-This folder contains scripts to take Genie MAF data, aggregate counts of each variant, convert each variant to a VCF-like description and output to a CSV and VCF.
+This folder contains scripts to take Genie MAF data, convert each variant to a VCF-like description and (post-liftover) aggregate counts of each variant.

 ### Subset Genie data
-The original Genie data has millions of rows, therefore we are going to subset the data to only variants in genies that are present in the Uranus pipeline for simpler processing.
+The original Genie data has millions of rows, therefore we will subset the data to only variants in genies that are present in the Uranus pipeline for simpler processing.
 This requires a haemonc BED file, an email to identify yourself with Entrez and any extra symbols to include (optional).
 Example command:
 ```
 python subset_genie_data.py \